Saurabh1222/titanic-logistic-regression/README.md

 # Titanic Survival Prediction - Logistic Regression

-This project uses the Titanic dataset to predict passenger survival using Logistic Regression.
+This project uses the Titanic dataset to predict whether a passenger survived or not, using logistic regression.

 ## 📊 What It Does
 - Loads Titanic dataset from Seaborn
-- Encodes categorical features (like sex,age)
+- Cleans missing data
+- Converts categorical data to numerical (e.g. sex)
 - Trains a logistic regression model
-- Evaluates accuracy, precision, recall, F1 score
+- Evaluates the model using Accuracy, Precision, Recall, F1 Score

 ## 🧰 Tools Used
 - Python